VCDW-2025/PROG7313/GitHub/Testing and Automated Testing/README.md

 ---

-## ✅ View Results on GitHub
+## ✅ **View Results on GitHub**

 Once you push:
 1. Go to your GitHub repo.
 2. Click the **"Actions" tab**.
 3. You’ll see a workflow run triggered.
-4. You can expand the steps to view logs, errors, or test results.
+4. Expand the steps to view logs, errors, or test results.

 ---

-## 🧠 Why This Matters
+## 🧠 **Why This Matters**
 - Confirms your code works on other machines, not just yours (like your marker's).
 - Catches errors early when collaborating.
 - Encourages test-driven development.
 - Impresses industry professionals — many expect CI/CD workflows like this.

 ---

+This updated guide walks you through setting up a basic test and automating your workflow in GitHub Actions for a fresh Android project.
+Let me know if you need help with any step!